emilyshewcraft/project-three/README.md

 ## Project Description/Outline
 ### Data Collection and Analyses
-1. Import, read, and display the data found in Kaggle
+1. Import data found in Kaggle
-2. Clean and prepare data with ETL functions
+2. Clean and prepare data with ETL functions in Jupyter Notebook
 3. Compare variables to address research questions
-4. Store data in a database and utilize Python Flask API
+4. Store data in a SQL database
+5. Utilize Python Flask API to tie data to website
+6. Incorporate HTML/CSS code to build base site structure
-5. Create interactive visualizations of analyses
+7. Create interactive visualizations using JavaScript code

 ### Presentation and Summarization
 4. Create and present a formal visual presentation, including interactive visual elements